 General Biochemistry II Pretest

-This pretest was designed for use in BCHM 4116, which is the second part of general biochemistry for majors.
-This is a junior/senior level course that explores the biochemical basis of information exchange between DNA, RNA, proteins and signaling molecules within the cell.
-The goals of this pretest was to first identify students that were missing the basic understanding required to pass the course and would needed extra assistance to pass the course, and ensure that any senior taking the course would have the assistance necessary to ensure they passed the course to graduate on time.
+This pretest was designed for use in BCHM 4116, which is the second part of general biochemistry for majors in the Department of Biochemistry at Virginia Tech.
+This is a junior/senior level course that explores the biochemical basis of information exchange between DNA, RNA, proteins, and signaling molecules within the cell.
+The goals of this pretest was to first identify students that were missing the basic understanding required to pass the course to guide extra assistance during the semester, and to ensure that any senior taking the course would have the assistance necessary to ensure they passed the course to graduate on time.

 Essay on Teaching Models in Higher Education